 The Ballast Water Management Convention (BWMC) of the International Maritime Organisation (IMO) was signed 2004 as a partial answer to counter this global threat.
 It introduces requirements regarding management of ships' ballast water, such as using a system which kills the organisms transported with it.

-is to enter into force in September 2017
+The Convention is to enter into force in

 The Baltic Sea is also prone to introductions and settlement of non-native species present in ships ballast water and its coastal countries have been active in working with the issue both within IMO and HELCOM.
 The countries cooperate within HELCOM to prepare for a harmonized implementation of the IMO BWMC in the Baltic Sea area.

 Regional Baltic Sea measures in the field of Ballast water management negotiated within HELCOM include recommendations regarding ballast water exchange, selection of target species and exemptions based on risk assessments (BWMC regulation A-4).